wst24365888/crawler_tutorial_material_tpgov/README.md

 # crawler_tutorial_material_tpgov

-This is a material of crawler tutorial of Programming in Python, NCU 2021.
+This is a material of crawler tutorial for Programming in Python, NCU 2021.